Nadeemb84/data-analysis/README.md

 ====================

 [Markdown][fireball] for readmes is pretty popular.
 So, I've given you a demo here of all the markup we support.
-In some cases words are taken directly from the Markdown docs.
+In some cases, I copied the text entirely from the Fireball Markdown docs.

+I didn't copy everything tho.
+For the entire docs explanation, you still need to go to the Fireball site.

 - - -